Aug 17 · 4 min read ·

 - The Industry barriers score are based on the Bruce Greenwald approach described in Competition Demystified.

-- The Solvency scores (static and dynamic) are based in the investigations about solvency of Vicente García Martín and other professors at Malaga University.
+- The Solvency scores (static and dynamic) are based on the works about solvency of Vicente García Martín and Manuel Fernández Gámez, both professors at Malaga University.
 They have developed one of the most comprehensive solvency analysis framework.

 - Valuation scores (the Price fairness scores) are based on the time tested value investing framework.
 They compare the share price with the balance sheet, the free earnings and the free cash flow.